catseye/yastasoti/README.md

 *   Handle failures (redirects, etc) better (detect 503 / "connection refused" better.)
 *   Allow use of an external tool like `wget` or `curl` to do fetching.
 *   Allow categorization of downloaded stuff.
+*   If the same link occurs more than once in the input, don't request it more than once.

 ### Examples ###